 What Layout Should My Destination Wedding Website Have?

 Now that you’ve picked a wedding website, what goes on it?
 Just think of all the information you would want to know as a guest of someone else’s wedding.
+Don't forget to upload photos.
+Everyone loves to see engagement pics.
+If you did not take them, no worries, a cute selfie will work.

-Here are some things I would recommend:
+Here are some items I would recommend:

 Bios of you and your partner, how you met / any stories related to the engagement, why you chose to have a destination wedding